Blog

 • the amount of loaded and unloaded cargo freight in metric tons (including transit cargo).

-Based on the gathered data, we ranked the 7 European airports expected to welcome the most travellers in 2025.
-Which is the busiest airport in Europe this year?
-Find out in the table below!
+Based on the collected data, we ranked the seven European airports expected to handle the highest number of travellers in 2026.
+So, which airport is projected to be the busiest in Europe this year, based on forecasts as of December 2025?
+Find out in the table below.

 Airport Number of passengers